facebookexperimental/moq-encoder-player/README.md

 ### src/overlay_processor/overlay_encoder.ts (OverlayEncoder)

-Stamps an integer value (the capture epoch in ms) into the top rows of a raw video frame by writing one bright/dark pixel run per bit, prefixed with a marker sequence.
-The value survives H.264 encode/decode as image content, so the player can recover it and measure glass-to-glass latency **without any side-channel metadata** (see `OverlayDecoder` on the player side).
+Stamps an integer value (the wall-clock epoch sampled when the capture worker read the frame, in ms) into the top rows of a raw video frame by writing one bright/dark pixel run per bit, prefixed with a marker sequence.
+The value survives H.264 encode/decode as image content, so the player can recover it and estimate capture-read-to-render latency **without any side-channel metadata** (see `OverlayDecoder` on the player side).
 It requires an NV12 raw frame; the encoder toggles it live from the "Add latency information in video" checkbox (on by default) and falls back to the un-overlaid frame if the source format differs.

 ### src/capture/v_capture.ts

-[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) that waits for the next RGB or YUV video frame from capture device, augments it adding wallclock, and sends it via post message to video encoder
+[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) that announces when its module is ready, then waits for RGB or YUV frames from the capture device.
+Each frame is sent to the main encoder page with the wall clock sampled when the processor read completed; the page forwards the frame and clock to the video encoder.

 ### src/capture/a_capture.ts

-[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) Receives the audio PCM frame (few ms, ~10ms to 25ms of audio samples) from capture device, augments it adding wallclock, and finally send it (doing copy) via post message to audio encoder
+[WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) that announces when its module is ready, then reads PCM audio frames (typically 10–25 ms of samples) from the capture device.
+Each frame is structured-cloned to the main encoder page with the wall clock sampled when the processor read completed; the page forwards it to the audio encoder.

 ### src/encode/v_encoder.ts